2015

 Friday, April 17, 2015

-The Pointe, Louisville, Kentucky
+Creative Mornings at The Pointe, Louisville, Kentucky

 In 2008, Tina Roth Eisenberg (Swissmiss) started CreativeMornings out of a desire for an ongoing, accessible event for New York’s creative community.
 The concept was simple: breakfast and a short talk one Friday morning a month.
 Today, attendees gather in 110 cities around the world to enjoy fresh coffee, friendly people, and an international array of breakfast foods.
 As described on the CreativeMornings website, the growing archive of past breakfast talks is humbling.
 From design legends to hometown heroes, speakers are selected by each chapter based on a global theme.